switcherapi/switcher-api/README.md

 - **New Switcher** - Config: /config/create [POST]

 ### Strategy
-Customize the behavior of the Switcher by including strategies rules.
+Customize the behavior of the Switcher by including strategy rules to your Switchers.

 - **New Strategy** - ConfigStrategy: /configstrategy/create [POST]

 ## API usage
-In order to use Switcher API, you need authenticate an component before using it.
+In order to use Switcher API, you need to authenticate the component before using it.<br>
-See our SDKs to integrate Switcher API with your application.
+See also our SDKs to integrate Switcher API with your application.

 - **Auth** - Client API: /criteria/auth [POST]
 - **Executing** -  Client API: /criteria?key=SWITCHER_KEY [POST]